HexaField/streaming-llm/README.md

 When running the SolidJS demo UI, every agent currently in the “Active agents” list receives the exact same shared conversation context.
 Each turn records both the participant role (`PERSON`, `AGENT`, etc.) and the speaker name, so adding additional people or agents in the future only requires surfacing new UI controls—the backend already preserves the metadata needed for richer transcripts.

+Conversation history is now durable.
+Every thread shown in the UI sidebar is saved as JSON inside the `.conversations/` directory (gitignored by default) and automatically restored after restarting the FastAPI server or reloading the browser.
+Set `STREAMING_LLM_CONVERSATIONS_DIR=/path/to/dir` to keep the archives somewhere else, and adjust `STREAMING_LLM_CONVERSATION_MAX_TURNS` if you want the backend to retain more than the default 200 turns per thread.
+The UI lets you create, rename, delete, and switch between these persisted conversations; each active agent keeps responding with the full shared history regardless of which conversation is currently in focus.

 ## FAQ

 1. **What does "working on infinite-length inputs" imply for LLMs?**